1987 NASCAR Winston Cup Series

 The 1987 NASCAR Winston Cup Series was the 39th season of professional stock car racing in the United States and the 16th modern-era cup series.

 The season began on February 8 and ended on November 22.
 Dale Earnhardt of Richard Childress Racing won the championship for the third time.

-The 1987 season was the first since 1959 without NASCAR legend David Pearson.

 Team changes

 After three championships together in 1981, 1982, and 1985, Darrell Waltrip decided to move from the No. 11 Junior Johnson Chevrolet to the new No. 17 Chevrolet, a third full-time Hendrick Motorsports team.

 A famous quote stemmed from this move, which crew chief Jeff Hammond describes in his book Real Men Work In the Pits went like this:

 "I finally got me a thoroughbred." – Darrell Waltrip, referring to his new ride.